 Video games like these take us to an imaginary world that lets us be a part of something larger than life, but little do we acknowledge or even understand the effort that goes behind them.
 From an elaborate storyline to the development of characters, designing challenges, to finally working out the user interface, the design of a video game involves the intense engagement of professionals from technical, creative, and analytical fields.

 A career as a video game designer includes planning, visualizing, designing, and executing concepts on a technical level, and simultaneously at a user level.
 Game designers work with a team of professionals that help them manage budgets, timelines, and work schedules to streamline the process of production.
 It is the job of a video game designer to be able to align their technical and creative skills to imagine, plan, test, and develop an idea successfully and deliver a cutting-edge game.
+Even something easy as setting up online poker & game tables require technical and creative skills.

 Key Qualifications to become a Video Game Designer